michelcrypt4d4mus/yaralyzer/README.md

 1. Install [Inkscape](https://inkscape.org/) (homebrew users can install it with `brew install --cask inkscape`)
 2. Ask for the `img` extra when installing Yaralyzer which will install [`cairosvg`](https://pypi.org/project/CairoSVG/): `pipx install yaralyzer[img]`.
 You'll also have to install the CairoSVG executable manually in different ways depending on your operating system, see [the CairoSVG docs](https://cairosvg.org/documentation/#installation) for the specifics.

-In our experience Inkscape and CairoSVG both work though we've seen some glitchiness in the rendered output using CairoSVG on the SVGs rendered by Yaralyzer so Inkscape is the recommended option.
+In our experience Inkscape and CairoSVG both work though we've seen some glitchiness in the rendered output using CairoSVG on SVGs rendered by Yaralyzer so Inkscape is the recommended option.

 #### Raw YARA match result: